ripienaar/puppet-catalog-diff/README.md

 ## Output Report
 You can save the last report as json to a specific location using "`--output_report`" This report will contain the structured data in the format of running this command with `--render-as json`.
-As example Rakefile is provided with a `docs` task for converting this report to (github flavored) markdown.
+An example Rakefile is provided with a `docs` task for converting this report to (GitHub flavored) markdown.
 The script above also will save the output with escaped color.
 If you want to view that text report run `less -r lastrun-$$.log`

 ## Output description
-During the transition of 0.24.x to 0.25.x there was a serialization bug that resulted in unexpected file content changes, I've recreated this bug in a tiny 2 resource catalog, the output below shows how this tool would have highlighted this bug prior to upgrading any nodes.
+During the transition of 0.24.x to 0.25.x there was a serialization bug that resulted in unexpected file content changes.
+I've recreated this bug in a tiny 2 resource catalog, the output below shows how this tool would have highlighted this bug prior to upgrading any nodes.